Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Care to fill us in on what we missed?
 I take it Big H are up to their merry fuckin’ hijinks?"

 "System’s crawling with them," Tooko confirmed.
-"We’re safe for now… safe-ish…"
+"We’re safe for now... safe-ish..."

 "But fuck knows what’s waiting for us at the relay," Wilde finished.
 "Alright.
-Ferd had the right idea earlier, let’s get our kit out of lockup and check it’s good…"
+Ferd had the right idea earlier, let’s get our kit out of lockup and check it’s good..."

 Tooko left them to it and returned to his seat.
 He was going to curl up and *sleep* when he got the chance, but for now he had to find a landing site near the relay.

-As for the relay…
+As for the relay...

 He glanced at the map again.
 This one was different to the last one.
 Irujzen had been in the middle of a stinking forest, built on top of a coal mine.
 The relay had been pretty much the only sign of intelligent life on that planet.